mediaintegration/twiddlepy/README.md

 ## Installation

-Twiddle is available on the PyPi repository
+Twiddlepy is available on the PyPi repository

-`pip install twiddle`
+`pip install twiddlepy`

-Or if you want to install directly from the repository: `python setup.py install`, or drop the twiddle directory anywhere on your PYTHONPATH.
+Or if you want to install directly from the repository: `python setup.py install`, or drop the twiddlepy directory anywhere on your PYTHONPATH.

 ## Usage